 Before making the plunge and choosing a provider I need to compare some of the big guns.

-Both have been around long enough that they should have well established support systems, and community’s behind them who are very familiar with their products and pitfalls.
+Both have been around long enough that they should have well-established support systems, and the community’s behind them who are very familiar with their products and pitfalls.

 My answer to this sentiment is two-fold: firstly, if I’m moving all my sites onto one platform it’s a onetime deal, I don’t want to be undertaking this again anytime soon so I need a company that will stick around in the long term.

 Secondly, I want consistency, lots of smaller companies are amazing to start with only to slow down over time.

 You can skip rest of details and see conclusion here.

 What do we need to consider when choosing the best between HostGator vs GoDaddy?

 GoDaddy vs HostGator – Features Comparison with Price

 Now down to business, it’s time to compare what features both providers offer on their bread and butter product.

 I’m comparing the mid-range plan for each supplier, in my mind these should both be suitable for a small business website or a small WordPress blog.